openebs-archive/openebs-docs/docs/setupstoragepools.md

 Using the custom resource feature of Kubernetes you can mount an external disk from any SAN, GPT, or DAS and create a volume on top of the external disk/disks.

 OpenEBS allows you to create storage pool using cStor and Jiva Storage Engines.
-Jiva will create storgae pool on single external disk but cStor can create storage pool using multiple disks attached to a Node.
+Jiva will create Storage Pool on single external disk but cStor can create storage pool using multiple disks attached to a Node.

+For both cStor and Jiva storage engine, disks mount status on the nodes are different.
+The more details are mentioned [here](/docs/next/faq.html#what-must-be-the-disk-mount-status-on-node-for-provisioning-openebs-volume).

 ## Creating and Attaching a Disk on GKE Node

 To create a GPD on a GKE cluster run the following command on master node.
-In the following commnad disk1 is the name of the disk.
+In the following command disk1 is the name of the disk.
 You can also mention the size.

 ```
 gcloud compute disks create disk1 --size 100GB --type pd-standard  --zone us-central1-a